 Variations

-I adore this pie recipe as-is, but there are different ways to add new flavors to your pie!
+I adore this pie recipe as-is, but there are different ways to add new flavors to this classic dessert!
 Here are a few of my favorite ideas:

 • Crust.
 Instead of a flaky crust, use a homemade (or ready-made) graham cracker crust.
 Homemade graham cracker crusts are super easy and taste way better, in my opinion.
 Here’s my recipe – Homemade Graham Cracker Crust.

 • Pecan streusel topping.
 Add pecan streusel to the top of the pie for a Pecan Streusel Pumpkin Pie.
-Yum – a combination of two of my favorite desserts!
+Yum – a combination of my two favorite desserts!

 • Sour cream topping.
 Instead of using whipped cream or Cool Whip, try this sour cream topping.
 Combine 1 1/2 cups sour cream, 2 tablespoons sugar, and 1 teaspoon vanilla.
 Add a spoonful or spread over your cooled pie.